fbpx

 ‘Montmorency’ produces large, tart, red fruit.
 Firm, juicy, yellow flesh.
 Use for pies and canning.
 Self-fertile.

 The most famous sweet cherry variety, ‘Bing’ produces a very large, delicious cherry that ranges in color from a deep garnet to almost black.
 The skin is smooth and glossy and the flesh is firm, juicy, and sweet.
 Bing cherries are great for cooking as well as out-of-hand eating.
-Plant with ‘Black Tartarian’ for cross-pollination.
+Plant with ‘Black Tartarian’ or ‘Stella’ for cross-pollination.

 Fragrant blooms of ‘Stella’ cherries open in early April followed in June and July by large heart-shaped, dark reddish-black cherries.
 And it’s self-fertile!
 A sweet cherry that’s also great for baking, freezing, jams and jellies.